JuliaLang/julia/doc/manual/noteworthy-differences.rst

   returns a new random number every time it is invoked without argument.
 On the other hand, the function ``g(x=[1,2]) = push!(x,3)`` returns ``[1,2,3]`` every time it is called as ``g()``.

+- In Julia % is the remainder operator, whereas in Python it is the modulus.

 Noteworthy differences from C/C++